 As my children grew so did my writing career.
 That old typewriter relinquished its spot on my desk, demoted to a dusty box in the basement, as I began writing on my first word processor.
 As the years sped by, I upgraded equipment as I added to my writing credentials.
 In 2006 I won a journalism award from the Society of Professional Journalists ( https://www.spj.org/)

-With more than two hundred articles published in magazines, newspapers and websites, I jumped in with both feet.
+With more than two hundred articles published in magazines, newspapers and websites, I jumped in to fiction writing with both feet.
 The water is nice.
-Yes, sometimes it’s a bit cold (rejecting your baby hurts) and sometimes it’s choppy (publishing is changing so fast you can barely keep your head above the water), but I love spending my days surrounded by my characters, immersed in small town life.
+Yes, sometimes it’s a bit cold (rejecting your baby hurts) and sometimes it’s choppy (publishing is changing so fast you can barely keep your head above the water), but I love spending my days surrounded by my characters in a world that I created.

-My first novella, A Husband for Danna, released in 2014.
+My first book, A Husband for Danna, released in 2014.
 My latest release, Ruth’s Garden, released in January 2019.
 I am an Amazon bestselling author of ten books.
 Four of my books, Ruth’s Garden, Harvest Blessings, The Christmas Coin, and a novella collection, Faithful Women, have been on Amazon bestseller lists.
-Ruth’s Garden, a Christian romance based on the Book of Ruth from the Bible, was released in a collection titled Faithful Women: Legacies of Grace, and became an Amazon #1 bestseller in both religious romance and contemporary religious fiction.
+Ruth’s Garden, a Christian romance based on the Book of Ruth from the Bible originally released in the collection Faithful Women: Legacies of Grace, was an Amazon #1 bestseller in both religious romance and contemporary religious fiction.
 The title is now available on Amazon as a single and is on Amazon’s bestseller list in New Releases in Contemporary Christian Fiction.
 Many of my books have found their way on to library shelves.
 I’ve been very blessed in my writing career.

-When I’m not writing or reading, I love spending time with family, my cats, taking walks with my Cocker Spaniel Yogi or riding on my new bicycle, a three wheeled adult tricycle I’ve named Wanda.
-I am a member of Faith, Hope & Love, the inspirational chapter of RWA (Romance Writers of America) and WFWA, the Women’s Fiction Writers Association.
+When I’m not writing or reading, I love spending time with family, my three cats, taking walks with my Cocker Spaniel Yogi or riding on my new bicycle, a three wheeled adult tricycle I’ve named Wanda.
+I am a member of the Published Authors Network (PAN) of the Romance Writers of America and the Women’s Fiction Writers Association.